dtcenter/MET/docs/Users_Guide/tc-diag.rst

 .. note:: As of MET version 11.1.0, vortex removal logic is not yet supported.

-Configuring data input and output options
+Configuring Data Input and Output Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: none